sst/opencode-bench/web/README.md

 by default, the last run is shown on the home page as the main information. but that can change through navigating the commit history to show the benchmarks of a 1 month old run for instance.

-each run shows a per agent and a per model comparison/chart is formed by aggregating the scores of each combination per eval. so the user is able to see more specific information that is specific to a single eval.
+each run shows a per combination comparison/chart is formed by aggregating the scores of each combination per eval. so the user is able to see more specific information that is specific to a single eval.

-we store a per agent:model analysis summary as well that talks about how that agent behaved in a specific run. there's also a difference analysis summary that is per eval, which talks about how different agents/models behvaed in that eval.
+we store a per combination (agent:model) analysis summary as well that talks about how that agent behaved in a specific run. there's also a difference analysis summary that is per eval, which talks about how different agents/models behvaed in that eval.

 [scatter charts](https://recharts.github.io/en-US/examples/SimpleScatterChart/) are often used to demonstrate the performace of AI models compared to each other.